 Retail Fraud Attorneys in Michigan

-Fighting on Behalf of Clients in Royal Oak & across the State
+Fighting on Behalf of Clients in Royal Oak & Across Michigan

 Retail fraud, commonly referred to as shoplifting, is a serious crime in Michigan.
 Shoplifting is the stealing of property from a store during regular business hours.
 An accusation of retail fraud, shoplifting, or theft is very serious and potentially very embarrassing.
 Stealing from another puts into question a person’s honesty and integrity, which are very important principles to maintain.
 Further, allegations of theft, retail fraud, or other crimes of dishonesty can be easily mischaracterized or misjudged.
 Therefore, it is very important that charges of theft and retail fraud are properly handled and litigated in court to ensure the best results.